 Check out the Literacy Stews in Action

-Don’t you just love how the letter sticks to the spoon?
+Don’t you just love how the letters stick to the spoon?
 Just hot glue magnet tape to the spoon.

 Lowercase Letter Stew!

-This letter stew uses everything with lowercase letters (lowercase letter chart, lowercase letter magnets, and lowercase letter individual cards)!
+This letter stew contains lowercase letter activities (lowercase letter chart, lowercase letter magnets, and lowercase letter individual cards).

 For this sound stew start with a black and white letter chart, lowercase letters, and individual beginning sound cards.
 I like to use the black and white chart because it’s easier for students to see the letters.

-Letter Stew using lowercase letter recipe cards, lowercase letter mat, and uppercase letters.
-You can see how this letter stew is at a higher level than the letter above because they have to identify the letter then find the matching uppercase letter and there are also four letters per card.Sound Stew
+Letter Stew uses lowercase letter recipe cards, lowercase letter mat, and uppercase letters.
+You can see how this letter stew is at a higher level than the letter stew above because students have to identify the letter then find the matching uppercase letter and there are also four letters per card.Sound Stew

 Letter Chart Doubles as an Answer Key

 Use the letter charts as an answer key if you choose!
 Use the letter chart with the sound icons and letters on the cookie sheet.
 Students guess the sound and when they pick the letter, they can check the sound icon to see if they are correct.
-Easy pesy.
+Easy!